FarzeenKist/Parking-Space-v2/README.md

 ## Description

 Parking Space is a Dapp where users are able to rent or sell owned parkings lot based off the ownership of NFTs.
-I was inspired to create this project
+I was inspired to create this project by the issues of finding a parking spot in cities or malls of my country.

 ### Functionalities
 1. Users can mint an NFT that represents a parking lot, A mint fee is required to be paid